adoboscan21/Memory-Tools/README.md

-## **Simple Key-Value API with Persistence in Go-Lang**

 This project implements a basic REST API for storing and retrieving key-value pairs.
-Data is kept in memory for fast access and is automatically persisted to a local file (`data.json`) to ensure it's not lost when the application restarts.
+Data is kept in memory for fast access and is automatically persisted to a local binary file (`data.mtdb`) using configurable snapshots, ensuring no data loss upon application restarts.

 ---

 ## Features

-- **In-Memory Storage:** Data stored in a `map[string]string` for quick retrieval.
+- **In-Memory Storage:** Data stored in a `map[string]string` for rapid retrieval.

-- **Data Persistence:** Data is automatically saved to `data.json` upon graceful application shutdown and loaded on startup.
+- **Binary Data Persistence (.mtdb):** Data is automatically saved to `data.mtdb` in a highly efficient binary format.
+This file is loaded on startup, restoring the previous state.

+- **Configurable Snapshots:** The application can be configured to take periodic snapshots of the in-memory data at specified intervals (e.g., every 5 minutes).

+- **Atomic Writes:** Snapshots are saved to a temporary file first, then atomically renamed, ensuring data integrity even if the system crashes during a save operation.

 - **REST API:** Two endpoints for `SET` (save) and `GET` (retrieve) operations.